awsdocs/amazon-s3-userguide/doc_source/object-lock-console.md

 --------

-# Configuring S3 Object Lock using the S3 console<a name="object-lock-console"></a>
+# Configuring S3 Object Lock using the console<a name="object-lock-console"></a>

 With S3 Object Lock, you can store objects in Amazon S3 using a *write\-once\-read\-many* \(WORM\) model\.
 You can use S3 Object Lock to prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely\.
-For information about managing object locks using the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [[Managing Amazon S3 object locks](object-lock-managing.md)Managing Amazon S3 object locks](object-lock-managing.md)\.
+For more information about S3 Object Lock capabilities, see [How S3 Object Lock works](object-lock-overview.md)\.

+To use S3 Object Lock, follow these basic steps:

+1. Create a new bucket with Object Lock enabled\.

+1. \(Optional\) Configure a default retention period for objects placed in the bucket\.

+1. Place the objects that you want to lock in the bucket\.

+1. Apply a retention period, a legal hold, or both, to the objects that you want to protect\.

 Before you lock any objects, you have to enable a bucket to use S3 Object Lock\.
 You enable Object Lock when you create a bucket\.
 After you enable Object Lock on a bucket, you can lock objects in that bucket\.
 When you create a bucket with Object Lock enabled, you can't disable Object Lock or suspend versioning for that bucket\.